The Tin Lids: History

 Their second album was Snakes & Ladders (July 1992), which was nominated for the ARIA Award for Best Children's Album in 1993.

 Another single from that album, "School" (August 1992), was written by Mandawuy Yunupingu (lead singer of Yothu Yindi).
-That track was recorded by The Tin Lids and the Yunupingu kids, the latter group were the indigenous leader's daughters.

-Barnes and Yunupingu were highlighting the Sister Schools project, which hopes that "schools with few or no Aboriginal children will forge educational and social links with schools with large numbers of Aboriginal children, in an attempt to foster tolerance and understanding."
+That track was recorded by The Tin Lids and The Yunupingu Kids.
+The latter group were the Indigenous leader's daughters.
+Barnes and Yunupingu were highlighting the Sister Schools project, which hopes that "schools with few or no Aboriginal children will forge educational and social links with schools with large numbers of Aboriginal children, in an attempt to foster tolerance and understanding".
 One of the singers, Dhapanbal Yunupingu, later recalled, "They took us all into Jimmy's studio, Jimmy's kids and us, and we did this recording.
-It took about a week, but we had a lot of fun."
+It took about a week, but we had a lot of fun".

-The Tin Lids' third and final album, Dinosaur Dreaming (1993), featured "Walk the Dinosaur" and "Swamp Stomp" from Snakes & Ladders and provided the single, "Dinosaurs in Space" (1994).
+The Tin Lids' third and final album, Dinosaur Dreaming (1993), provided the single, "Dinosaurs in Space" (1994).
 The group disbanded in that year.